It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Introduction

 Knowledge distillation (KD) is a commonly used technique for improving the accuracy of a compact model using the guidance of a larger teacher model.
 In the original KD approach \cite{hinton2015distilling}, the teacher's knowledge is transferred to the student by minimizing an objective function that operates only on the final output predictions of the models.
 Thus, the transferred knowledge from the teacher may be partial and limited.

 Representation distillation is often favored for transferring richer information and semantic knowledge from the teacher to the student \cite{romero2015fitnets,tian2020contrastive}.
-Enabling robust representation transfer may be particularly beneficial for tasks that highly rely on the structure of the representation space and its discrimination quality, such as fine-grained classification, face recognition \cite{Liu_2021_ICCV}, and image retrieval \cite{chen2021deep}.
+Enabling robust representation transfer may be particularly beneficial for tasks that highly rely on the structure of the representation space and its discrimination quality, such as fine-grained classification \cite{touvron2020grafit}, face recognition \cite{Liu_2021_ICCV}, and image retrieval \cite{chen2021deep}.

 Yet, most existing approaches for representation distillation are based on minimizing a loss function as a distance between the teacher and student representation vectors.
-For example, the L2 norm can be used as a reconstruction loss between the embedding vectors extracted by the teacher and student models \cite{Liu_2021_ICCV}. \cite{romero2015fitnets} proposed transferring the knowledge via intermediate representations learned by the teacher's hidden layers, and \cite{zagoruyko2017paying}, introduced an approach that encourages the student to mimic the attention maps of the teacher.
+For example, the L2 norm can be used as a reconstruction loss between the embedding vectors extracted by the teacher and student models \cite{Liu_2021_ICCV}. \cite{romero2015fitnets} proposed transferring the knowledge via intermediate representations learned by the teacher's hidden layers, and \cite{zagoruyko2017paying} introduced an approach that encourages the student to mimic the attention maps of the teacher.
 In \cite{tian2020contrastive}, they proposed a contrastive loss for representation distillation based on maximizing a lower-bound to the mutual information between the teacher and student embedding vectors.

 Such direct approaches, which aim at minimizing a distance metric between the embedding vectors, may be limited in transferring the representational knowledge from the teacher to the student \cite{shen2021backwardcompatible}, as the discriminative power may reside in singular dimensions or be hidden in complex correlations between the embedding dimensions.
-In addition, as the teacher's complexity can be significantly higher compared to the student's complexity, the student may not have the capacity to mimic the representation space of the teacher.
+In addition, as the teacher's complexity can be significantly higher than the student's complexity, the student may not have the capacity to mimic the representation space of the teacher.
 This is known as the \textit{capacity gap} problem \cite{mirzadeh2019improved}.
 Therefore, we ask for learning strategies that will support the representation distillation process by bridging the gap between the teacher and the student.

 In particular, we investigate the ability to use the models' classifiers to aid the training process.